gdw-workshop/2018_GDW_Workshop/exercises/exercise2.md

 echo "$PWD"
 ```

 Now, lets get our raw sequencing data!
 GenBank's Sequence Read Archive (SRA) is the database where a majority of raw sequencing data for projects is stored.
 These data are stored as a series of "Experiments" and "Runs", each with an accession number.
-The acession number we want is ERR1938563.
+The accession number we want is ERR1938563.
 Sequencing data are stored in a highly compressed format ending in .sra.
 We need to download this data and convert to the conventional FASTQ format.
 ```
 # The sratoolkit from NCBI has a program "fastq-dump" that can perform these tasks and more
 fastq-dump \